BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/adding-ssl-certificates.md

 ## 3. Install SSL Certificates

-Once you have optained the SSL certificate, they will need to be installed for the subdomains you are planning on securing.
+Once you have obtained the SSL certificate, they will need to be installed for the subdomains you are planning on securing.

 The video below explains how to install SSL certificates in Control Panel.